Watsons: International expansion

 In the late 1980s, the chain expanded to other parts of Asia.
 The first modern Watsons store outside Hong Kong opened in the Portuguese territory of Macau in late May 1987.
 The first Watsons in Taiwan opened in September 1987, and by May 1991 the number of Taiwanese locations numbered 25.
 The first Watsons store in Singapore opened on 29 April 1988, with the chain expanding to operate 27 outlets across the city-state by 1993.

 The first Watsons store in China opened in April 1989.
 Located in Beijing's newly opened Palace Hotel, the shop's products were all shipped from Hong Kong, and were therefore for sale in foreign exchange certificates only.
 Watson's management thus expected the shop's customers to mainly comprise foreign tourists.
 The Palace Hotel was partly owned by the People's Liberation Army, which required all shop staff to complete a month-long boot camp.

-Watsons personal care stores were subsequently opened in Malaysia (1994) and Thailand (1996).
+Watsons personal care stores were subsequently opened in Malaysia (1994), Thailand (1996), and a revival in the Philippines (2002) after 92 years.
 The first Watsons store in Indonesia opened on 13 January 2006 in Jakarta.

-In 2019, Watsons reached 7,800 stores and expanded to Vietnam, the 13th operating market of Watsons.
+In 2019, Watsons reached 7,800 stores and expanded to Vietnam, its 13th operating market.

-In 2020, Al-Futtaim and A.S.
-Watson Group have signed a franchise agreement to open stores of healthcare and beauty chain Watsons in the Gulf.
-Watsons opened its first flagship store at the Dubai Mall in October 2020.
+In 2020, Al-Futtaim and AS Watson have signed a franchise agreement to open stores of healthcare and beauty chain Watsons in the Gulf region.
+Watsons opened its first flagship store at The Dubai Mall in October 2020.

+In 2024, Watsons opened its 8,000th store at SM Mall of Asia in the Philippines.

+On 7 January 2025, Watsons reopened its Singapore flagship store at Ngee Ann City after a revamp.

 Operations

-As of 2021, there are around 8,000 stores and more than 1,500 pharmacies in 14 Asian and European markets, including Mainland China, Hong Kong, Taiwan, Macau, Singapore, Thailand, Malaysia, the Philippines, Indonesia, Vietnam, Turkey, Ukraine, United Arab Emirates (UAE), Kingdom of Saudi Arabia and Qatar.
+As of 2021, there are around 8,000 stores and more than 1,500 pharmacies in 14 Asian and European markets, including mainland China, Hong Kong, Taiwan, Macau, Japan, Singapore, Thailand, Malaysia, the Philippines, Indonesia, Vietnam, Turkey, Ukraine, United Arab Emirates (UAE), Saudi Arabia and Qatar.

 A.S.
 Watson Retail, as well as the Watson chain of stores in Hong Kong, is headquartered in Watson House, Fo Tan, Hong Kong.
-An 11-storey distribution centre opened in April 1983.
+An 11-story distribution centre opened in April 1983.